Austroaeschna subapicalis

 known commonly as the conehead darner.
 It inhabits mountain streams in New South Wales and Victoria, Australia.

 Austroaeschna subapicalis is a very dark dragonfly with indistinct pale markings.

 It appears similar to the mountain darner, Austroaeschna atrata, which is found in alpine areas of southern New South Wales and Victoria.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name subapicalis is derived from the Latin sub ("under" or "beneath") and apicalis ("at the tip"), referring to teeth located well short of the end of the male appendage.